twolodzko/tfmf/README.rst

     X = sparse_matrix(user_id, movie_id, rating)

 The model is trained using the ``fit`` method.
 We choose to use two latent dimmensions and random batches of size 4 for the training.
+To make predictions from the model, we use ``predict_all`` method that makes predictions for the whole factorized matrix (or slices of it), but more standard choice would be to use ``predict(user_ids, item_ids)`` method for making predictions for individual users and items.

 .. code-block:: python